claresudbery/painstorming-tools/thread-manipulation/README.md

+# How to use

+It's html!
+Just open the script in the browser (can prob just double-click in file explorer).
+You'll get a web UI.

+# Background

 - I wanted ChatGPT to summarise a LinkedIn thread for me, but I was using the free version at the time and
   - it couldn't access LinkedIn threads via links cos couldn't log in
   - it couldn't cope with the amount of text involved in copy/pasting from LinkedIn(cos max text limit)